umairchoudhry8/remondis-contamination-detection_app/README.md

 - Enter the information in the following format in a new line and `ctl x` for saving. <br>
   `UUID=your_usb_uuid /mount/point filesystem_type options 0 0`<br>
   `UUID=[Device UUID] /media/username/USB vfat defaults 0 0`
+- One can use `LABEL` as well in place of `UUID`.
-- Check if it mounted correctly using `sudo mount -a`
+- Check if it mounted correctly using `sudo mount -a`.

 ## Contact